CannerCMS/docs.canner.io/docs/api-canner-script.md

     <td>packageName</td>
     <td>string</td>
     <td><b>false</b></td>
-    <td>If you are using customized components, enter your package name or the path of your component.</td>
+    <td>If you are using customized components, enter your package name or the path of your component. <b>Must be eithor relative path or absolute path</b></td>
   </tr>
   <tr>
     <td>uiParams</td>